jhall217/digital-uni/README.md

 ## Project Structure

-The project aims to follow the proper structure for TypeScript/Playwright projects.
-The current structure includes:
+I am sure the project structure does not follow the proper TypeScript / Playwright structure, the primary goal was to have working code over format.
+Ideally the classes and components enable writing tests without direct reference to Playwright locators and actions.

-### Components
+#### Components

 The goal of a component is to isolate direct Playwright actions within classes, reducing code duplication while improving test readability.